-Monitoring typically involves Secchi disk measurements to measure transparency of the water as well as measurements of phosphorus and chlorophyll in a lake.
-These give an indication of how excess nutrients in the lake are causing algae growth and making lakes unusable.
+Monitoring typically involves Secchi disk measurements to track the water transparency as well as measurements of phosphorus and chlorophyll in a lake.
+These indicate how excess nutrients in the lake are causing algae growth and making lakes unusable.

 If you would like to learn how to become a water monitor, contact the LMRWMO Administrator below: